 A small amount of staff work is devoted to monitoring activities of the general assembly related to the work of the planning commission and its member governments.
-The majority of the costs of such monitoring and the analysis, review and technical staff comment on relevant bills in the legislature are charged to program number, 5002X.
-Such costs, when directly related to a program in the federal work program or a local contract, are charged as a direct cost to those grants or contracts.
+The majority of the costs of such monitoring and the analysis, review and technical staff comment on relevant bills in the

 When staff comment becomes more proactive because of the greater importance of a particular bill, the costs are ineligible or unallowable for either direct or indirect federal funding participation, these ineligible legislative costs are charged to Services to Members, which is 100 percent locally funded.
-Such costs are projected to be approximately \$194,135 in CY 2020.
+Such costs are projected to be approximately \$177,000 in CY 2021.